Skyrim07/SKCell/docs/README.md

   The sprite editor inspector is located on the right of the screen.
 You can select tools, adjust image colors, and apply image effects to the texture.
   <br>
   <br>
   - The <b> Select </b> tool allows you to select a rectangular area on the texture.
-All later modifications will be restricted to this area.
+All later modifications will be restricted to this area.<br>
+  You can also <b>crop the image</b> by clicking "Save Selected Area As..." on the left. (starting v0.15.0)
   <br><br>
   - The <b> Paint Brush </b> tool allows you to draw on the texture.
 You can specify a shape (smooth or solid), select a color, and adjust the size for the brush.<br><br>
   - The <b> Eraser </b> tool allows you to erase colors on the texture.
 Still, the brush settings apply.<br><br>